ahmadassaf/booklight/README.md

 ==========

 I got fed up wasting my time trying to navigate my way through bunch of bookmarks folder to arrange them.
 So if you are:
-- Obssessed with organization
+- Obsessed with organization
-- Have a couple hunders (or thousands) of folders in your bookmarks
+- Have a couple hundreds (or thousands) of folders in your bookmarks
 - You like to keep things tidy and every page has to be in its "perfect" place

 then you came to the right place. **Booklight** is a clean Chrome Extension to ease the way of adding a bookmark.